mozilla/mozwebqa-test-templates/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

-* Ensure that your code conforms to our [Style Guide](https://wiki.mozilla.org/QA/Execution/Web_Testing/Docs/Automation/StyleGuide).A very useful tool for checking your code is the [Python style guide checker](http://pypi.python.org/pypi/pep8).
+* Ensure that your code conforms to our [Style Guide](https://wiki.mozilla.org/QA/Execution/Web_Testing/Docs/Automation/StyleGuide).
+A very useful tool for checking your code is the [Python style guide checker](http://pypi.python.org/pypi/pep8).
 * Check the [Web QA team page](https://quality.mozilla.org/teams/web-qa/) for more info.

 And in case we didn't emphasize it enough: we love contributions!